NTumurbars/TUJ-Clubs/README.md

 3. **Run the Application**:

-    - Open two more terminals in VSCode.
+    - Open three more terminals in VSCode.
     - Run the following commands in their respective terminals:
         ```sh
         php artisan serve